samsung-cnct/k2/roadmap.md

     * general monitoring strategy
 1. Clean up logging story
     * logging agents running on master nodes
-    * ensure application lifecycles (app create, restart, etc.) are in system logs
+    * ensure application lifecycle (app create, restart, etc.) are in system logs
     * cluster events (oo disk, oom, new node) are in system logs
-    * blog post on what we're doing
+    * blog post(s) on what we're doing
 1. etcd management
     * for the short term, prevent any changes to the etcd resources on a running cluster
     * define how we plan to handle etcd node management